 Morrissey’s inability to return the missing weapons led to a 1993 appearance before Circuit Court Judge Thomas Nance, who demanded an explanation.
 Morrissey said then they were lost or misplaced.

-Morrissey says the incident 20 years ago doesn’t change or undermine his message: “These weapons, in my bill said, shouldn’t be sold, shouldn’t be transferred, shouldn’t be bartered.
+Morrissey said the incident 20 years ago doesn’t change or undermine his message: “These weapons, in my bill said, shouldn’t be sold, shouldn’t be transferred, shouldn’t be bartered.
 And, I’ll even go a step further: That they shouldn’t be possessed in public in any way, shape or form.”